vectara/vectara-ingest/crawlers/CRAWLERS.md

     extensions: ['.pdf']
 ```

-The folder crawler simple indexes all content that's in a specified local folder.
+The folder crawler indexes all files specified from a local folder.
 - `path`: the local folder location
 - `extensions`: list of file extensions to be included.
 If one of those extensions is '*' then all files would be crawled, disregarding any other extensions in that list.
 - `source`: a string that is added to each file's metadata under the "source" field